borntofrappe/game-development/03 Match Three/Match Three 0/README.md

-Set up the game and the board in the play state.
+# Match Three 0

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Match Three — Final`.

 ## main

 Following the example of _Breakout_, the entry point for the game sets up global variables and the state machine.
-In this update, I am only interested in showing the playable board in the play state, so the state machine includes a single instance.
+In this update, I am only interested in showing the playable board in the play state, so the state machine includes a single instance of the play state.

 ```lua
 gStateMachine =